kevinlanzon/clothes-store/README.md

 Approach
 --------
 I decided to use AngularJS, building the app by writing feature tests with Protractor first to fulfill the requirements in the order above and Karma with Jasmine for unit testing.
 I wasn't sure if I should use Express as a server but decided against it to keep things simple.
-The product data has been mocked in a RESTful API in a JSON file and the discounts can be applied by entering voucher codes for each offer.
+The product data has been mocked in a RESTful API and the discounts can be applied by entering voucher codes for each offer.
 The codes are **5off**, **10off** and **15off**.

 Technologies used
 ----